-Sue: There isn’t time for a quick game of Asteroids!
+Sue: This isn’t the time for a quick game of Asteroids!

-When the simulation comes to an end, Sue makes a very important observation:
+When the simulation comes to an end, Sue makes an important observation:

 Sue: Manscara is rife in the future.
-I can’t believe that Greg is wearing make-up.
-That’s not right.
-That’s not right at all.
+I can’t believe Greg is wearing make-up!
+That can’t be right.
+No, that’s not right at all.

 The Silurians continue to plot and scheme, but Sue can’t understand a word they’re saying.